RI-SE/smirk/docs/System Requirements Specification.md

 - **SYS-PER-REQ1: The pedestrian recognition component shall identify pedestrians with a true positive rate of 93% when they are within 80 m.**
 - **SYS-PER-REQ2: The false negative rate of the pedestrian recognition component shall not exceed 7% within 50 m.**
-- **SYS-PER-REQ3: The false positive rate of the pedestrian recognition component shall not exceed 0.01% within 80 m.**
+- **SYS-PER-REQ3: The false positive per image of the pedestrian recognition component shall not exceed 0.01% within 80 m.**
 - **SYS-PER-REQ4: In any sequence of 5 consecutive frames from a 10 FPS video feed, no pedestrian within 80 m shall be missed in more than 20% of the frames.**
 - **SYS-PER-REQ5: For pedestrians within 80 m, the pedestrian recognition component shall determine the position of pedestrians within 50 cm of their actual position.**
 - **SYS-PER-REQ6: The pedestrian recognition component shall allow an inference speed of at least 10 FPS in the ESI Pro-SiVIC simulation.**

 Rationale: SMIRK adapts the performance requirements specified by Gauerhof *et al.* (2020) for the SMIRK ODD.
 SYS-PER-REQ1 reuses the threshold from Example 7 in AMLAS, but clarifies that we consider accuracy as the true positive rate.
 SYS-PER-REQ2 and SYS-PER-REQ3 are two additional requirements inspired by Henriksson *et al.* (2019).
+Note that SYS-PER-REQ3 relies on the metric false positive per image rather than false positive rate as true negatives do not exist for object detection.
 SYS-PER-REQ6 means that any further improvements to reaction time have a negligible impact on the total brake distance.

 ## 3.3.2 Robustness Requirements
 This section specifies robustness requirements corresponding to the ML safety requirements.